 If you feel that your little one is bothered, frustrated, or distressed by their hiccups, here are a few tips to help stop newborn hiccups:

-- After taking a break, try moving positions and try to help your baby relax, as this might relieve the hiccups
+- After taking a break, try moving positions and try to help your baby relax, as this might stop baby hiccups.

 When should you be concerned about baby hiccups?